pap test

 Read More »

-A Nabothian cyst is a small, fluid-filled sac that develops on the surface of the cervix.
-The cervix is the lower part of the uterus that connects to the vagina.
+A Nabothian cyst is a small, fluid-filled sac that develops on the surface of the cervix, the lower part of the uterus that connects to the vagina.
 Nabothian cysts are very common and benign, meaning they are noncancerous and generally harmless.
-They form when tiny mucus-producing glands in the cervix become blocked. …
+They form when small mucus-producing glands in the cervix become covered or blocked.
+Mucus …

 Read More »

-Chronic cervicitis means long-term inflammation of the cervix.
-The cervix is the lower part of the uterus that connects to the vagina.
-Inflammation most often develops in the transformation zone, which is the area where glandular cells from the endocervix are gradually replaced by squamous cells from the ectocervix.
-Chronic cervicitis is very common and …
+Chronic cervicitis means long-term inflammation of the cervix, the lower part of the uterus that connects to the vagina.
+Inflammation most often develops in the transformation zone, the area where glandular cells lining the inside of the cervix are gradually replaced by squamous cells from the outer surface.
+Chronic cervicitis is very common and may …

 Read More »